Shopify/polaris/src/components/EmptyState/README.md

 </EmptyState>
 ```

-### Empty state within a content context with centered layout and full width
+### Empty state with full width layout in a content context

 <!-- example-for: web -->